How Am I Affected by the Google Storage Project?

 • Check your current storage usage in Google: Google provides an overview of your current storage usage in Google Drive, Mail, and Photos and a list of the largest files in your Drive.

-• Clean up your U-M Google account: Review Tips for Cleaning Up Your U-M Google Account for suggestions on how to best engage in good data hygiene.
-Reducing your storage will also help prevent storage banners from appearing on your account.
+• Clean up your U-M Google account: Review Tips for Cleaning Up Your U-M Google Account for suggestions on how to best engage in sustainable data practices.
+(Reducing your storage will also help prevent storage banners from appearing on your account.)

 • Transfer ownership of university dataTransfer ownership of files/folders involving university data (especially research data) to an individual with an active affiliation at the university (e.g., a faculty or staff member) or existing Google shared drive managed by actively affiliated individuals (note that shared drives now have a 15GB storage limit).